voutilad/rp-connect-python/README.md

   python:
     pickle: false     # Enable pickle serializer
     batch_size: 1     # How many messages to include in a single message batch.
-    mode: legacy      # Interpreter mode (one of "multi", "single", "legacy")
+    mode: global      # Interpreter mode (one of "global", "isolated", "isolated_legacy")
     exe: "python3"    # Name of python binary to use.
     name:             # No default (required), name of generating local object.
     script:           # No default (required), Python code to execute.